DRUMCARL05/Polaris-Fuel/README.md

 Using the Polaris Fuel app is straightforward.
 Users can:

+1. Go to HTTP://www.polarisfuel.space
-1. Connect their Solana wallets.
+2. Connect their Solana wallets.
-2. Select the direction of the transaction (Buy or Sell) for resources.
+3. Select the direction of the transaction (Buy or Sell) for resources.
-3. Place orders and complete transactions.
+4. Place orders and complete transactions.
-4. Access support and FAQs for assistance.
+5. Access support and FAQs for assistance.

 ## Contributing